ethereum/execution-apis/src/engine/experimental/blob-extension.md

 ### engine_getBlobsBundleV1

-This method retrieves the blobs and their respective KZG commitments corresponding to the `versioned_hashes` included in the blob transactions of the referenced execution payload.
+This method retrieves the blobs and their respective KZG commitments and proofs corresponding to the `versioned_hashes` included in the blob transactions of the referenced execution payload.

 This method may be combined with `engine_getPayloadV2`.